golangci/golangci-lint/README.md

 - [godox](https://github.com/matoous/godox) - Tool for detection of FIXME, TODO and other comment keywords
 - [funlen](https://github.com/ultraware/funlen) - Tool for detection of long functions
 - [whitespace](https://github.com/ultraware/whitespace) - Tool for detection of leading and trailing whitespace
+- [wsl](https://github.com/bombsimon/wsl) - Whitespace Linter - Forces you to use empty lines!

 ## Configuration